dell/csi-powermax/test/helm/README.md

 ### starttest.sh
-The starttest.sh script is used to deploy helm charts that test the deployment of a simple pod with various storage configurations.
-The stoptest.sh script will delete the helm chart and cleanup after the test.
+The starttest.sh script is used to deploy Helm charts that test the deployment of a simple pod with various storage configurations.
+The stoptest.sh script will delete the Helm chart and cleanup after the test.
 Procedure
-1. Navigate to the test/helm directory, which contains the starttest.sh and various helm charts.
+1. Navigate to the test/helm directory, which contains the starttest.sh and various Helm charts.

-2. Run the starttest.sh script with an argument of the specific helm chart to deploy and test.
+2. Run the starttest.sh script with an argument of the specific Helm chart to deploy and test.
 For example:
 > bash starttest.sh -t <testname> -n <namespance> -s <sc-name>
   Example  -> bash starttest.sh -t 2vols -n test -s powermax
-3. After the test has completed, run the stoptest.sh script to delete the helm chart and cleanup the volumes.
+3. After the test has completed, run the stoptest.sh script to delete the Helm chart and cleanup the volumes.
 > bash stoptest.sh -t <testname> -n <namespace>
  Example -> bash stoptest.sh -t 2vols -n test